luisco96/Rust/README.md

 Learning Rust repository

-A bunvh of code snipped and excercises from the Rust book
+A bunch of code snippeds and excercises from the Rust book